qpdf/qpdf/manual/cli.rst

 :samp:`--password-mode=bytes` to suppress qpdf's automatic behavior.

-The :samp:`--password-mode` option, as described earlier in this chapter, can be used to change qpdf's interpretation of supplied passwords.
+The :qpdf:ref:`--password-mode` option, as described earlier in this chapter, can be used to change qpdf's interpretation of supplied passwords.
 There are very few reasons to use this option.
 One would be the unlikely case described in the previous paragraph in which the